Sigurd the Crusader: Death

-Sigurd died in 1130 and was buried in Hallvard's church (Hallvardskirken) in Oslo.
+According to the kings' sagas Morkinskinna and Heimskringla, Sigurd experienced manifestations of mental illness in the years before his death.
+He died in 1130 and was buried in Hallvard's church (Hallvardskirken) in Oslo.
 Sigurd was married to Malmfred, a daughter of Grand Prince Mstislav I of Kiev and granddaughter of King Inge I of Sweden.
 They had a daughter, Kristin Sigurdsdatter.

 He left no legitimate sons.
 Magnus, his illegitimate son with Borghild Olavsdotter, became king of Norway.
 He shared the throne in an uneasy peace with another claimant, Harald Gille.
 This led to a power struggle following Sigurd's death between various illegitimate sons and other royal pretenders, which escalated into a lengthy and devastating civil war.
 This gave rise to long feuds over who should rule the Kingdom of Norway in the 12th century and early 13th century.

 Primary sources

-Most of the information gathered about the saga of Sigurd and his brothers is taken from the Heimskringla, written by Snorri Sturluson around 1225.
-The accuracy of this work is still debated by scholars.
+Most of the information gathered about the life of Sigurd and his brothers is taken from the Heimskringla, written by Snorri Sturluson around 1225, and the kings' saga Morkinskinna.
+Scholars still debate the historical veracity of these works.
 Sigurd is also mentioned in various European sources.

-In theatrical works
+In theatrical works and poetry

 In the 19th century, Bjørnstjerne Bjørnson wrote a historical drama based on the life of the king, with incidental music (titled Sigurd Jorsalfar) composed by Edvard Grieg.
+The Scottish poet William Forsyth wrote 'King Sigurd the Crusader', illustrated by Edward Burne-Jones in 1862.